Vision in toads

-Ewert's work with toads yielded several important discoveries (Ewert 1974, 2004).
+Ewert's work yielded several important discoveries.
 In general, his research revealed the specific neural circuits for recognition of complex visual stimuli.
-Specifically, he identified two main regions of the brain, the optic tectum and the thalamic-pretectal region, that were responsible for discriminating prey from non-prey and revealed the neural pathways that connected them.
-Furthermore, he found that the neural mechanisms are plastic and adaptable to varying environments and conditions (Carew 2000; Zupanc 2004).
+Specifically, he identified two interacting —serial and parallel information processing— regions of the brain, the mesencephalic optic tectum and the diencephalic pretectal thalamic region, that were responsible for discriminating prey from non-prey and revealed the neural pathways that connect them.
+Furthermore, he found that the neural mechanisms are plastic and adaptable to varying environments and conditions (e.g., discussed by Carew and Zupanc).